 I don’t include instructions with my cross stitch patterns, so here are some resources for beginners.
 I did a lot of cross stitching after graduating from my Fashion Design program many years ago.
-When I started back up cross stitching after a hiatus of many years of different jobs, mostly all related to Art and Design and particularly Textile Arts in most recent years, I figured I knew a lot, but wow, was I surprised to find out there were so many things I didn’t know that could help me become more proficient about this craft.
+When I started back up cross stitching after a hiatus of many years of different jobs, mostly all related to Art and Design and particularly Textile Arts in most recent years, I figured I knew a lot, but wow, was I surprised to find out there were so many things I didn’t know that could help me become more proficient with this craft.

 I have saved a whole lot of time by learning some great tips, basically starting from the ground up again, from those who have years more of experience than I do in cross stitching!
 I feel I could still learn so much more.
 Here are some links that I highly recommend and several of them are YouTube videos, many of them you can watch while stitching.
 I’m Canadian, so I’ll mention the Canadian links I follow and I will keep updating my list whenever I can.
 This is just a start!